mwarning/MeshNetSimulator/README.md

 - `move_nodes <x> <y> <z>`
   Move all nodes by x/y/z (in km).
 - `move_to <x> <y> <z>`
-  Move all nodes to x/y/z (in coordinates).
+  Move all nodes to x/y/z (in degrees).
 - `help`
   Show this help.